All Episodes

 As a matter of fact, it's been one of the steepest economic declines in history.

-But if we did these simple things and added energy independence to it, every American gets a good paying job and the economy turns around, and you know, then we can work on things like all right, reigning in government spending expansion and the bureaucracy and the regulation, and then that leads to an opportunity to save Social Security and Medicare.
+But if we did these simple things and added energy independence to it, every American gets a good paying job and the economy turns around.

-Yeah, grow uh the key is growth.
+Yeah, the key is growth.

-I I I'm just laughing when I read the Washington Post, New York Times, all these news stories today, trashing Trump's plan, oh it's gonna ru blow a big hole in deficit.
+I'm just laughing when I read the Washington Post, New York Times, all these news stories today trashing Trump's plan.

 I'm like, really?

-I mean the double standard here, I've never seen anything like it before.
+I mean, the double standard here, I've never seen anything like it before.

-Yeah, it's r it's really, really bad.
+Yeah, it's really, really bad.

-Um let me ask on this question.
+Let me ask on this question.

-Yeah, I mean look, Trump has to do one.
+Yeah, I mean, look, Trump has to do one.

-I'm uh you know, I'm in one of his advisors, I have nothing but respect and admiration for the man.
+I have nothing but respect and admiration for the man.

 I mean, nobody wants to vote for her, really.